 - Stone we found walking around Austin

-These objects from nature are there to remind her that peace doesn’t come from material things, but we can feel peace in nature.
-The idea is that she can come to her peace tray and take deep belly breaths when she is feeling overwhelmed, upset, or just needs to re-center herself.
+These objects from nature are there to remind her that peace doesn’t come from material things, but from the very Earth we call home.
+The idea is that she can come to her peace tray and take deep belly breaths when she is feeling overwhelmed or upset.

 The following song connects to the objects on the peace tray.
-We sing this song every night before bed, or whenever she needs a little peace.
-Please use the song!!
-I just ask that you give me credit if you do 🙂
+We sing this song every night before bed, or whenever she needs to ground herself.

-I hope some of these ideas have motivated you to continue to engage with teachings of peace and social justice within your home!
+I hope some of these ideas have motivated you to continue to engage with teachings of peace in your home.